superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 # Learning Semantic Representations for Knowledge Graphs

 Large Language Models (LLMs) are everywhere, achieving impressive results in all sorts of language-related tasks.
-However, in specific domains involving non-text data representations, LLMs might not offer the same level of performance as they do with text-centric tasks.
+However, in specific domains involving non-text data representations, LLMs may not offer the same level of performance as they do with text-centric tasks.

-We look at how specialized methods, in particular Knowledge Graph Embedding (KGE) algorithms, may actually perform better on certain tasks.
+We look at how Knowledge Graph Embedding (KGE) algorithms can improve performance on tasks that LLMs have difficulty with, exploring some example code for training and evaluating a KGE model, and using it to answer questions.
+We also compare KGE and LLM performance on a QA task.
+Let's get started.

-## What are Knowledge Graphs?
+## Knowledge Graphs and their shortcomings

 We use Knowledge Graphs (KGs) to describe how different entities, like people, places, or more generally "things," relate to each other.
-For example, a KG can show us how a writer is linked to their books or how a book is connected to its received awards:
+For example, a KG can show us how a writer is linked to their books or how a book is connected to its awards:

 ![Knowledge Graph example](../assets/use_cases/knowledge_graph_embedding/small_kg.png)

 In domains where understanding these specific connections is crucial - like recommendation systems, search engines, or information retrieval - KGs specialize in helping computers grasp the detailed relationships between things.

+The challenge with KGs is that they are usually incomplete.
+Edges that should be present are missing.
+These missing links can result from inaccuracies in the data collection process, or simply reflect that our data source is imperfect.
+In large open-source knowledge bases, [we can observe a significant amount of incompleteness](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f):

+“… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), [about 68% of people do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while, in Wikidata, [about 50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

+These imperfections, whether minor or major, can pose significant difficulties if we rely solely on the graph for information.

 ## What is Knowledge Graph Embedding?

 KGE algorithms take tangled complex webs of connections between entites and turn them into something AI systems can understand better: vectors (or embeddings).
-Why are vectors necessary?
-If we already understand the connections and relationships between nodes, then what function do embeddings fulfill?

-The challenge with KGs is that they are usually incomplete.
-This means that there might be some edges that should ideally be present but are missing.
-These missing links could be the result of inaccuracies in the data collection process, or it could simply be a reflection of the imperfect nature of our data source.
-According to [this article](https://towardsdatascience.com/neural-graph-databases-cc35c9e1d04f), in large open-source knowledge bases we can observe a significant amount of incompleteness:

-“… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), about 68% of people [do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while in Wikidata, about [50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

-These imperfections, whether minor or major, can pose significant difficulties if we solely rely on the graph for information.
-In such a scenario, KGE algorithms prove to be extremely beneficial.
 Once trained, the model can generalize and predict missing edges by calculating the likelihood between entities for potential connections.

 ### How KGE algorithms work?